mbjenson/CosmicFox/README.md

 *A space-faring forest animal has found himself stranded on a strange planet of floatting islands and must protect himself and his luminescent companion from the mysterious threats that lurk above the clouds.*

 ## *note to reader:*
-Being that this was one of my first larger-scale projects, it contains some good, it also contains some sloppy code.
-In general this project mainly served as a foundational learning experience in my programming, problem solving, and creative journey that I learned much from.
-I am proud of this project nonetheless and hope you learn something from my game.
+This was one of my first larger-scale projects and it was made early on in my learning of SFML and graphics in general.
+As a result of this, it contains some good code, and it contains some sloppy code(a decent amount).
+In general, this project served as a foundational learning experience in my programming, problem solving, and creative journey that I learned much from and can look back on as a baseline to see my vast improvements as a programmer.
+I am proud of this project nonetheless, especially the artwork that went into it.
+I hope you can learn from my learning.

 ## Build
-...
+...wip...

 ## Purpose
 The main purpose of this project was to create a game with no pre-existing engine and study the underlying structure and principles of games and their development process while building my programming, organization, and problem solving skills.